ExpressAI/DataLab/README.md

 ## Acknowledgment
 DataLab originated from a fork of the awesome [Huggingface Datasets](https://github.com/huggingface/datasets) and [TensorFlow Datasets](https://github.com/tensorflow/datasets).
 We highly thank the Huggingface/TensorFlow Datasets for building this amazing library.
-More details on the differences between DataLab and them can be found in the section
+More details on the differences between DataLab and them can be found in the section.
+We thank Antonis Anastasopoulos for sharing the mapping data between countries and languages, and thank Alissa Ostapenko, Yulia Tsvetkov, Jie Fu, Ziyun Xu, Hiroaki Hayashi, and Zhengfu He for useful discussion and suggestions for the first version.